carbon-language/carbon-lang/docs/project/code_review.md

 Once there is a clear and effectively communicated comment that you understand, it may still feel wrong or like it is unnecessarily blocking your progress.
-It is important to try to step back in this situation and, no matter how ceratin you are, genuinely consider whether there is valuable feedback.
+It is important to try to step back in this situation and, no matter how certain you are, genuinely consider whether there is valuable feedback.
 You should be asking yourself whether the reviewer might be correct, potentially in an unexpected or surprising way.
 If you can't decide this definitively, you may